beefoo/speech2text/captioning.md

-Dear ***,

-Thank you so much for the joy, patience, and kindess you give our children each and every day.
-You are truly amazing and we are so lucky to have you while our children grow from babies to bright and bold little kids!

-Happy Holidays and New Year!
-Parents of Lanier Lullabies

 # Captioning workflow

 The goal of this workflow is to generate captions from a video with speech audio, and optionally burn the resulting subtitles into the video using ffmpeg.